The 10 Cheapest Colleges in Arizona

 - How Much Will You Pay for College?

-Arizona might have the distinction of being the 48th state and last of the contiguous states to be admitted to the Union, but it’s first on many college-bound students’ lists of where to attend school.
-The state offers potential students a variety of options from huge public universities to technical schools to small private colleges—including some very affordable options.
+Although Arizona has the distinction of being the 48th state and last of the contiguous states to be admitted to the Union, it’s first on many college-bound students’ lists of where to attend school.
+The state offers potential students a variety of options from enormous public universities to technical schools to small private colleges—including some very affordable options.

 The 10 Cheapest Colleges in Arizona